Comfortable Feeding Positions for Breast and Bottle Feeding

 Signs Your Position Needs Adjusting

 Your body will tell you if something isn’t quite right.
-A cramped neck, tingling arms, or an unusually fussy baby are all signs that you might need to make some adjustments.
-Don’t hesitate to experiment with different positions until you find what works best for both of you.
+A cramped neck, tingling arms, or an unusually fussy baby are all signs that you might need to make some adjustments to find more comfortable feeding positions.
+Don’t hesitate to experiment with different holds until you discover what works best for both of you.

 Take time to set up your feeding station before you begin.
-Have everything you need within arm’s reach – water, snacks, burp cloths, phone, or a book.
-This preparation means you won’t have to disturb a comfortable position once you’ve found it.
+Have everything you need within arm’s reach—water, snacks, burp cloths, your phone, or a book.
+This preparation means you won’t have to disturb comfortable feeding positions once you’ve found them.

-Every parent and baby pair eventually finds their rhythm.
+Every parent and baby pair eventually finds their rhythm with comfortable feeding positions that feel natural and easy.
 Be patient with yourself as you discover what works best for your family.
 These early days of feeding, while sometimes challenging, are precious moments of connection with your little one.

 -Ali